-We all know toddlers shouldn’t have a lot of screen time.
-But I’m way beyond trying to stop my toddler from using a tablet altogether.
-And, in fact, he’s using my iPad to play some genuinely educational games that are helping him with things like numbers and letters.
-These games reinforce the non digital ways in which we teach our son these things (puzzles, songs and talking).
+We all know toddlers and young children shouldn’t have a lot of screen time.
+But I’m way beyond trying to stop mine from using a tablet altogether.
+And, in fact, my children used my iPad or their own Kindles to play some genuinely educational games that are helping them with things like numbers and letters.
+These games reinforce the non digital ways in which we teach our sons these things (puzzles, songs and talking).

-And yes, he does watch Youtube videos too.
-But he gets plenty of outdoor time, reading time, sitting playing games with Mummy and Daddy time etc, so I have no problem with it.
-His development is absolutely spot on.
+And yes, they do watch Youtube videos too.
+But they get plenty of outdoor time, reading time, sitting playing games with Mummy and Daddy time etc, so I have no problem with it.
+Their development is absolutely spot on.

-My view is that we cannot expect our toddlers not to be curious about tablets and mobile phones when we carry one around in our pockets all the time.
-I don’t see my job as being to protect my son from screens.
+My view is that we cannot expect our toddlers and young children not to be curious about tablets and mobile phones when we carry one around in our pockets all the time.
+I don’t see my job as being to protect my sons from screens.
 I see my job as being to ensure anything he has is in moderation.

 But anyway.
 I digress.

 Our three year old uses an Amazon Kindle and our 5 year old has an iPad Mini.
 But in the process of trying to find age appropriate tablets for our children we did a ton of research and here’s what we think are amongst the best tablets for young children (3 to 8, roughly) in the UK right now.

 There are a few things to love about this tablet specifically for kids and toddlers.

 - The price!
 At £99.99 for the 16gb edition, this is hundreds of pounds cheaper than even the cheapest iPad on the market!

 - Comes with a child proof case (choice of 3 colours – blue, pink and yellow)

 - Amazing parental controls.
 You can do things like set educational tasks or goals and make them compulsory before your child can, for example, watch Youtube.
 Want them to complete a couple of numbers or reading tasks before switching to Youtube?
 The Kindle Fire will manage that for you